 The LG 27GN850-B is an impressive gaming monitor.
 It replaces the LG 27GL850-B and is an overall improvement.
 Gamers should appreciate the incredible response time at its max refresh rate of 144Hz, resulting in minimal motion blur, and it remains fast when gaming at 60Hz.
-It has FreeSync support and G-SYNC compatibility to reduce screen tearing, and the input lag is also incredibly low.
+It supports Adaptive Sync and is compatible with both FreeSync and G-SYNC to reduce screen tearing, and the input lag is also incredibly low.
 It has a large 27 inch screen with a 1440p resolution, which helps deliver an immersive gaming experience without being too heavy on your graphics card.
 It has an IPS panel with wide viewing angles, so the image remains accurate when viewing from the side.
 However, that comes at the cost of a low contrast ratio, and without local dimming, blacks appear gray when viewed in the dark.

 The LG 27GN850-B is very good overall.
 It offers impressive gaming performance because it has a high 144Hz refresh rate with VRR support, the response time is incredible, and input lag is extremely low.
 Its 27 inch, 1440p screen makes it good for office use and content creators, and it has wide viewing angles if you need to share your screen with someone else.
 Sadly, it has a low contrast ratio and lacks local dimming, so blacks appear closer to gray when viewed in the dark.